Read about Jody Hobbs Hesler and Without You Here:

 About the book

-Noreen, twenty-seven, is the same age as her beloved Aunt when she committed suicide.
+Noreen, twenty-seven, is the same age as her beloved Aunt when she died from suicide.

 When Noreen was little, she had a special connection to her Aunt Nonie, her namesake and kindred spirit.
 They seem to understand each other in a way that no one else can.
 But what Noreen is too young to understand is that her aunt is spinning out of control, her grasp on reality slipping, her alcohol use accelerating, her personal life in shambles.
 Noreen’s mom, Nonie’s sister, tries to help—jobs, housing, counselors—but she’s not getting better.